8 Things You Probably Shouldn’t Cook in an Air Fryer

 When it comes to using an air fryer to cook a whole roast, the biggest issue is whether or not the entire roast will fit properly into the air fryer’s basket.
 But even if the meat does fit, it’s best to just stick to the regular oven.
 The roast will not cook evenly, and the part closest to the heat source will likely burn by the time the section furthest from the heat is safe to eat.

 It all comes down to overcrowding.
 Since the hot air needs room to appropriately circulate, you’re better off cooking the roast in smaller pieces.
 If cooking a chicken, make sure the breast is placed face down, with the skin facing up, because air fryers heat from the top.
 Before you start cooking next, learn if you can put aluminum foil in the air fryer.

 Who wouldn’t love to instantly make some fried cheese to snack on?
-Since the air fryer isn’t truly “frying” the food, placing cheese without some sort of coating inside will just melt the cheese into a puddle and create a mess you don’t want to clean up.
-Unless you scavenge the freezer aisle for some frozen mozzarella sticks, there unfortunately won’t be any fried cheese coming out of your air fryer.
+Unfortunately, because your air fryer isn’t truly frying your food, cheese placed inside without some sort of coating will just melt into a puddle and create a mess you don’t want to clean up.
+Unless you scavenge the freezer aisle for some frozen mozzarella sticks, there won’t be any fried cheese coming out of your air fryer.

-Grains such as rice and pasta can crisp nicely in an air fryer, but they have to be cooked on the stovetop first.
-Air fryers are intended to dry cook food, so trying to cook something that needs to be immersed in water to cook properly won’t work.
+Grains such as rice and pasta can crisp nicely in an air fryer, but they have to be cooked on the stove top first.
+Air fryers are intended to dry cook food, so trying to cook something that needs to be immersed in water during the cooking process won’t work.
 Even with an insert that allows you to place water inside the air fryer, the fan will never get hot enough to boil the water and successfully cook your grains.